darrens-workshop/dw-ps-01/README.md

 > Wi-Fi credentials are saved internally and will stay stored through future firmware updates.

 > ⚙️ If no setup page opens automatically you should be able to reach it manually.
-> Open a browser on whichever phone or laptop is conencted to the device's AP, and
+> Open a browser on whichever phone or laptop is connected to the device's AP, and
 > visit http://192.168.1.4

 ---